Non Sparking Tools – Quick Tips

 When are non-sparking tools needed?

 Non-sparking tools are important for use in a facility that may have an explosive atmosphere or any reason to be especially concerned about the possibility of sparks causing a fire or an explosion.
 This typically concerns production facilities that contain flammable gas, mists, dusts, or liquids.
-Non-flammable tools are often used in oil refineries, paper companies, and ammunitions plants.
+Non-sparking tools are often used in oil refineries, paper companies, and ammunitions plants.
 Food processing facilities that use powdered milk, egg whites, cornstarch, grain, flour, or cornstarch may also use non-sparking tools since these can all create combustible dust hazards.

 What are non-sparking tools?